Hot weather guidelines

 - As much as possible, ensure indoor temperatures are comfortable.

 - Ensure children are well hydrated.
-Plain water is the liquid of choice, diluted fruit juice is okay.
+Plain water is the drink of choice.

-- Monitor children wheelchair users and check the temperature of metal and vinyl parts.
+- Monitor children with disabilities and check the temperature of metal and vinyl parts of mobility devices.

 - Check the temperature of metal and plastic playground equipment.

-- Staff should be aware of signs and symptoms of heat cramps, heat exhaustion, and heat stroke.
+- Staff should be aware of signs and symptoms of heat exhaustion, and heat stroke.
 Follow first aid procedures promptly.

 - Staff should role model appropriate heat and sun safety behaviours.